ArnabBhakta/invoice-processing-system/README.md

 o	Users can easily see whether a bill has been paid or is still outstanding.

 7. Mark as Done:

-o	Once an invoice is paid, users can mark it as cleared by clicking the "Mark Done" button.
+  Once an invoice is paid, users can mark it as cleared by clicking the "Mark Done" button.

-o	This updates the status of the invoice and removes it from the pending list, ensuring accurate and up-to-date records.
+  This updates the status of the invoice and removes it from the pending list, ensuring accurate and up-to-date records.